 The flexibility of energy storage is made possible through Stem’s artificial intelligence platform, Athena.
 Athena’s Analytics engine forecasts customer load and DR value to optimize the timing of battery charge and discharge.
 Athena’s robust Edge Platform receives and manages utility dispatch signals from standard communications protocols to automate the storage dispatch.
 Athena’s Cloud Platform processes and stores measurement data, backed up by a best-in-class program operations team, to manage performance settlement.

-Contact us today to learn more about how Stem can help you participate in demand response programs with AI-powered energy storage.
+Complete the form below to learn more about how Stem can help you participate in demand response programs.